Publication and medical writing ethics

 Personal information and manuscript data are never shared beyond your assigned writers and the in-house Edanz staff.
 Unlike some services, Edanz does not outsource project processing.
 We guarantee the confidentiality and security of your data at all stages of the project process.

-- Your personal information is securely maintained under accepted IT industry standards within the Edanz office and on secure servers.
+- Your personal information is securely maintained under accepted IT industry standards.

 - When collecting information, we clarify its purpose and gather information from our clients only to the extent necessary to offer our services.